 Besides the financial incentive they face, sales reps are also motivated to meet (and exceed) sales quotas because they don’t want to get fired (which is a pretty common, legitimate worry).

 Let’s revisit the scenario above where a software sales rep is on your college’s campus.
 Will she act differently if she is approaching the end of the year and has only closed $800,000 in sales?
-In that case should would not have met her sales quota for the year, and both her compensation and her job would be at risk.
+In that case she would not have met her sales quota for the year, and both her compensation and her job would be at risk.
 She might be tempted to oversell the features and benefits of the product this one time in order to close a sale before the end of the year.
 She would also be more likely to advocate for steep pricing discounts that might bring the price of the software right to the $200,000 she needs to meet quota.

 What if she has exceeded her quota but needs a few big sales once the new year starts?
 In that case, our sales rep might be tempted to slow down a sales deal in order to push the sale into next year.
 While that doesn’t present an ethical dilemma for the customer, it does create an issue for the company.
 If an employee is purposely reducing the company’s sales this year in order to profit, does that constitute ethical behavior?

-Companies understand and expect that the sales compensation structure will influence behavior, but they try make adjustments that lead to smaller ethical issues (slowing down a sales process, e.g.,) rather than larger ethical issues (promising value that the product cannot deliver, e.g.).
+Companies understand and expect that the sales compensation structure will influence behavior, but they try to make adjustments that lead to smaller ethical issues (slowing down a sales process, e.g.,) rather than larger ethical issues (promising value that the product cannot deliver, e.g.).
 B2B marketers must carefully consider the sales-compensation and incentives structure and identify where it creates unnecessary ethical risks or puts sales reps in an ethical bind.

 Diverse Policy Requirements